russki007/PhoneRepairShop/README.md

 # PhoneRepairShop Customization Project

 ## Overview
-This project was bootstrapped from the [acuamtica project generator](https://github.com/russki007/acumatica-project-generator) template repository, It offers a customization package scaffold for the Acumatica xRP Framework.
+This project was bootstrapped from the [acuamtica project generator](https://github.com/russki007/acumatica-project-generator) template repository.
+It offers a customization package scaffold for the Acumatica xRP Framework.
 Using this scaffold, you can create a standard customization project complete with common framework dependencies, build scripts, folder layout assets and some samples to get your project up and running.

 - [T240 Training Guide](https://training.acumatica.com/University/T240/)